- Wyoming does not maintain a list of eligible surplus lines insurers.

 Eligibility and Filing Requirements (All Insurers):

-Wyoming does not require foreign or alien insurers to provide financial information or remit an application or renewing fee but defers to the NRRA for minimum eligibility standards for both foreign and alien surplus lines insurers.
+Wyoming does not require foreign or alien insurers to provide financial information or remit an application or renewing fee but has adopted W.S. § 26-11-107 which sets forth minimum eligibility standards for both foreign and alien surplus lines insurers.

 Eligibility and Filing Requirements (Foreign Insurers Only):